tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

 One of ORMs central achievment is  reading and writing parent child releations.
-As it turns out in reality, is that in many cases the queries for read and write are slowing down when number of records rise.
+In reality it turns out that in many cases the queries for read and write are slowing down when the number of records rise.
 The ORM tools solution ends up in writing specific queries which optimize the process.
 So, it ends up where it could have began.

 ### Business Concepts